GrahamCorcoran/comp340-playbook/src/module1/deployment.md

 **Deployment Planning:** Before release, teams prepare for how and when the system will go live.
 This may involve setting timelines, coordinating with stakeholders, and planning communication to users.

-**Deployment Environments:** Software typically moves through several environments such as development, testing, staging, and production—before reaching end users.
+**Deployment Environments:** Software typically moves through several environments such as development, testing, staging, and production - before reaching end users.
 These stages help ensure issues are caught early and not released into production.

 **Deployment Models:** Different approaches exist for putting software into production.
 For example, a system might be rolled out gradually to a subset of users (canary release), or updated all at once across the entire user base.
 Cloud-based systems also allow for flexible and scalable deployment strategies compared to traditional on-premises releases.